codezhaba/VoimaWindowsTheme/README.md

 - If you want to get 100% similarity:
   - “Settings - Personalization - Colors” and click the “Window Titles and Window Borders” check box
-  - “Settings - Devices - Mouse - Mouse - Advanced Mouse Settings - Cursor” and click the “Cursor Shadow” checkbox.
+  - “Settings - Devices - Mouse - Advanced Mouse Settings - Cursor” and click the “Cursor Shadow” checkbox.